 Where do you go?
 What do you take?

 However, it really doesn’t have to be scary at all!
 Really, a hike is just a challenging walk, and you can control the level of challenge by choosing an appropriate trail.
 With the correct preparation, you will absolutely love it!

-Hiking is not only a great way to keep fit while travelling (see more top tips here) but it’s a great way to practice self-care, be at one with nature and get away from the day to day reality of your life.
+Hiking is not only a great way to keep fit while travelling (see more top tips here) but it’s a great way to practise self-care, be at one with nature and get away from the day-to-day reality of your life.

 There’s nothing I love more than some mountain air to clear my head and refresh me for what’s to come.

 It’s also a great way to spend time with friends, which is why I always try and include an active adventure (quite often a hike!) on my WMGT Adventures tours.
 Book your next tour here!